lammps/lammps/doc/src/Howto_cac.rst

 **The CAC input geometry:**

-A CAC model can involve a collection of atoms and finite elements in a discontinuous mesh.
-This comes with the need to clarify what constitutes a reasonable mesh with respect to how forces are computed from its definition; the word mesh here is being used loosely in that it includes the set of atoms as well.
+A CAC model can involve a collection of atoms and finite elements in a discontinuous arrangement.
+This comes with the need to clarify what constitutes a reasonable arrangement with respect to how forces are computed from its definition; this arrangement typically involves atoms and elements with nodal degrees of freedom that need not be interconnected in a mesh.

 One of the most recurring initial inputs for a CAC simulation is that of a finite crystal for the material in question; with perhaps several defects or surfaces defined initially as well.
-More complex cases will typically involved superpositions of several crystalline subsets with defect surfaces between them; we will thus describe some of the more obscure details needed to define a crystalline input when it consists of both finite elements and atoms.
+More complex cases will typically involve superpositions of several crystalline subsets with defect surfaces between them; we will thus describe some of the more obscure details needed to define a crystalline input when it consists of both finite elements and atoms.

-Recall that the mesh input MUST be discontinuous.
+In the context of the LAMMPS USER-CAC package, the input MUST enable discontinuity.
 In other words, Finite elements own a unique set of nodes that no other finite element owns.
-In the case of a crystalline input the nodes of adjacent finite elements can however overlap where their positions are concerned.
-The image denotes the mesh geometry for a 1D lattice chain depicted in mixed resolution.
+In the case of a crystalline input, the nodal positions of adjacent finite elements will overlap initially.
+The image below portrays the model geometry for a 1D lattice chain depicted in mixed resolution, using both elements and atoms.

 .. image:: JPG/1D-CAC-chain.jpg

-Thus, if we wished to resolve a crystalline input with a mix of finite elements and atoms we must be careful to place the nodes and atoms in the correct place.
-Nodes overlap with nodes of adjacent finite elements in a mesh representing a crystal, and atoms are usually spaced apart by a (the unit cell length) with respect to other atoms.
+Thus, if we wished to resolve a crystalline input with a mix of finite elements and atoms we must be careful to place the nodes and atoms correctly.
+Nodes overlap with nodes of adjacent finite elements in a model representing a crystal, and atoms are usually spaced apart by a (the unit cell length) with respect to other atoms.
 Thus, whenever one transitions between resolving a crystal with finite elements and atoms they must leave a space of a/2 between the adjacent node and atom.
 This